kitaq-nishidalab/MaskNet-based-PostureEstimationMethodForRobotVisionSystems/README.md

-# Development pf a MaskNet-based Posture Estimation Method for Robot Vision Systems
+# Development of a MaskNet-based Posture Estimation Method for Robot Vision Systems

 Fast posture estimation method using SVD and MaskNet was recently proposed. time-series posture estimation still has the problem of fluctuation owing to sensor and inference errors.